The Llano Estacado from the Eye of a Native Daughter

 "Many enter the field of photography with the impulse to record a scene.
 They often fail to realize that what they wish to do is to record the emotion felt upon viewing that scene...a mere record photograph in no way reflects that emotion."
 Laura Gilpin.

-Reagan County Big Lake Downtown by Ginger Sisco Cook, May 2016
+Reagan County TX, Big Lake Downtown, 2016 by Sisco-Cook

 Gretchen Garner wrote in her introductory essay on the catalog, Reclaiming Paradise: American Women Photograph the Land: “It often seems that landscape photographs are windows on the world, clear views that any of us might have seen had we stood in the photographer’s shoes.
 As we read these photographs more deeply, though, asking more of them, we realize that, if we are looking through a window, then we are looking first through a powerful screen of interpretation.
+This screen is woven of many threads, a complex warp and weft that directs our vision.
+The warp is made of ideas about the land and about landscape pictures—ideas received from the culture, new ideas of the photographer.
+The weft, on the other hand, is the individual sensibility, the will to form, the imaginative response of the picture-maker.
 The work of art is the unity woven of imagination, idea and the world itself.”

 Garza County TX, Hwy 380, Three Poles Deep, 2017 by Sisco-Cook

 The question remains, does a woman view the land differently than a man?
 Are a woman’s ideas about the land and about how it should be photographed different from those of a male photographer?
 Does a woman’s individual sensibility form a different response to what she sees as the picture-maker?
 These are the questions I am considering as I travel up and down the roads of the Llano Estacado and capture my memories of growing up on the High Plains as a native daughter.